lewg/pingdom-to-graphite/README.md

 A tool for copying metrics from Pingdom to graphite.
 Pingdom, although allowing access to effectively all your metrics through the API, does have some limits in place to prevent abuse.
-This script tries to be mindful of that, although does provide a "backfill" option if you care to burn up your daily api limit in one fell swoop.
+This tool tries to be mindful of that, although does provide a "backfill" option if you care to burn up your daily api limit in one fell swoop.